 - Public information officer, author and journalist dealing with biological and microbiological subjects.

-- Sales representative and advisor for the pharmaceutical, chemical, petroleum, and agricultural industries.
+- Sales representative and adviser for the pharmaceutical, chemical, petroleum, and agricultural industries.

 - Ecological specialist in federal, state, or county agencies, such as fish and game, forestry, and park departments.